danton-ferrari/danton-ferrari/README.md

   - 🌱 I’m currently studying Systems Analysis and Development at Uninter.

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with backend development.
+My dream is to one day work with Web development.
 </p>

 <!-- Dropdown -->